enucatl-presentations/2015.09.09.washington/abstract100.md

-# Optimization of X-ray grating interferometry for the Compton regime
+# Dark field and transmission in the Compton regime

 For higher energy X-rays produced by a 160 kVp tube, Compton scattering is the dominant interaction with matter, especially for medical applications.